• Does the RSPCA have animal welfare standards for salmon?

 • Does the RSPCA have animal welfare standards for farmed fish?

 The RSPCA Approved Farming Scheme is Australia’s leading independent certification scheme focused on animal welfare.
 We work closely with farmers to make a positive impact on the lives of farm animals by providing an environment that meets their behavioural needs.
-Since releasing our first animal welfare standards for farmed Atlantic salmon in…
+Since releasing our first animal welfare standards for farmed Atlantic…

-• What is fetal bovine serum collection?
+• What is fetal bovine serum and should it be used?

 • What is the RSPCA Approved Farming Scheme?